To join the virtual Information Session, please click the “Join” link below on August 3 at 6:00:

 • Fulfill requirements for an initial North Carolina BK teaching license in as little as three semesters.

-• Receive extensive support for completing the edTPA that is required for the BK teaching license.
+• Receive extensive support for completing the edTPA required for the BK teaching license.

 • Weekly online meetings connect students with faculty and other students.